Real-time tracking of recent pathogen evolution

 The contents published on this web pages are intended to inform the general public, in particular the scientific, medical and academic sectors.

-Our website do not require you to provide any personal information.
+Our website does not require you to provide any personal information.

 To some extent, however, these cookies also pass along information used to automatically recognize you.
 Recognition occurs through an IP address saved to the cookies.
 The information thereby obtained is used to improve our services and to expedite your access to the website.
 You can prevent cookies from being installed by adjusting the settings on your browser software accordingly.
 You should be aware, however, that by doing so you may not be able to make full use of all the functions of our website.